Range Map

 - Cabin Access.
 The 90-degree doors and absence of a wing strut to step over carry over from the fixed-gear Cardinal: notably easier boarding than the low-wing retractable competition.

 - Long-Range Fuel Capacity.
-61 gallons standard gives the RG a genuine cross-country range envelope at sensible payload, particularly relative to the 50 gallons the fixed-gear Cardinal often shipped with.
+60 gallons usable (1973 and later) gives the RG a genuine cross-country range envelope at sensible payload, particularly relative to the smaller tanks the fixed-gear Cardinal often shipped with.

 Trade-offs